zonArt/openlp/documentation/manual/source/dualmonitors.rst

 We have experienced difficulties with users using a projector with a USB connection.
 It seems that third party software many times is required to properly setup dual monitors.
-When possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card.
+If possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card.
 If a USB connection is your only option please carefully read the manual from the manufacture on proper setup.